movlan/SEI-CC-7/work/w07/d1/01-sql-intro.md

 - Data type (all data in a column must be of the same type)
 - Optional contraints

-The typical naming convention is usually snake-cased and singular.
+The typical naming convention is usually snake_cased and singular.

 PostgreSQL has [many data types](https://www.postgresql.org/docs/11/datatype.html) for columns, but common ones include: